 The fold is super easy.
 It’s two steps, but you can do them with one hand.
 First, bring the canopy back and push the handlebar forward.
 Next, pull on the strap located in the back of the seat and the stroller will fold.
 Done!

 It has a VERY compact fold with dimensions of 28″L x 20″W x 9”H. For comparison, Armadillo is 21.6″W x 28.3″L x 11.8″H and City Mini is 24″W x 31″L x 10″H. This stroller should fit in the smallest trunk with no problem.
 It has an automatic lock and can stand on its own when folded.

 -No bumper bar.
 I wish there was a bumper included.

 -Non-adjustable handle bar.
-It would be nice to have an adjustable handle bar for shorter or much taller parents.
-It would also set it apart from City Mini and B-Agile that have non-adjustable handle bar as well.
+It would be nice to have an adjustable handlebar for shorter or much taller parents.
+It would also set it apart from City Mini and B-Agile which have non-adjustable handle bars as well.

 -Non-adjustable leg rest.
-While Armadillo has adjustable leg rest, Ctiy model does not.
+While Armadillo has an adjustable leg rest, the Ctiy model does not.

 -No travel system option.
 The City model does NOT have a travel system capability.